ChinChangYang/chinchangyang.github.io/_posts/2022-08-11-katago-coreml.markdown

 # Update (2023-06-07)
 - KataGo [v1.12.4-coreml1](https://github.com/ChinChangYang/KataGo/releases/tag/v1.12.4-coreml1) supports [model version 11](https://github.com/lightvector/KataGo/releases/tag/v1.12.0), which is trained on [PyTorch](https://pytorch.org).
 Notably, with Apple's support for PyTorch on the Apple M1 Pro, you can now convert a KataGo network of PyTorch to a Core ML model without needing an Intel-based Macbook.
+- For more information about KataGo Core ML model, please see this [release page](https://github.com/ChinChangYang/KataGo/releases).